Azure-Samples/nodejs-microservices/docs/workshop.md

 For example, we can use the header `x-correlation-id` HTTP header and a generated UUID (Universally Unique Identifier).
 We then use this identifier to trace the request from the Gateway API to the Dice and Settings APIs, and back to the client.

-We won't cover all the details here as this workshop is already long enough as it is, but here are the tasks you would need to do to implement this:
+We won't cover all the details here as this workshop is already long enough as it is, but these are the tasks you need to do in order to implement this:

 <div class="task" data-title="tasks">